keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

 To configure AMC to connect to the remote AMS:

-    amc remote add <your remote name> https://<IP address of the AMS machine>:8444 --auth-type oidc
+    amc remote add <your remote name> https://<IP address of the AMS machine>:8444 --auth-type

 ```{tip}
 If you haven't changed the port AMS is listening on, it's 8444 by default.